FamilySearch/GEDCOM.io/_pages/tag-def/GEDC.md

   - |
     A container for information about the entire document.

-    It is recommended that applications write GEDC with its required subrecord VERS as the first substructure of HEAD.
+    It is recommended that applications write `GEDC` with its required substructure `https://gedcom.io/terms/v7/GEDC-VERS` as the first substructure of `HEAD`.

 label: 'GEDCOM'